 The Gospel of Matthew 2:1-12

 Let us Pray: Heavenly Father, you sent your son to guide your people, just as you sent a star to guide the Wise Men to worship him.
-We pray that you will send, your Holy Spirit to guide our Church as we begin a New Year.
+We pray that you will send your Holy Spirit to guide our world leaders, and our church leaders as we begin a New Year.
 We know that this coming year will bring significant changes and we pray that you will always be present as we take one more step along the journey of faith.
+This we pray in the name of the Incarnate Jesus our Lord and Savior.
+Amen